Document issued: July 17, 2008

 The Least Burdensome Approach

 The issues identified in this guidance document represent those we believe need to be addressed before your device can be approved for marketing.
 In developing the guidance, we carefully considered the relevant statutory criteria for Agency decision-making.
 We also considered the burden that may be incurred in your attempt to follow the guidance and address the issues we have identified.
 We believe we have considered the least burdensome approach to resolving the issues presented in the guidance document.
-If, however, you believe there is a less burdensome way to address the issues, you should follow the procedures outlined in the document A Suggested Approach to Resolving Least Burdensome Issues (withdrawn) available on the Internet.
+If, however, you believe there is a less burdensome way to address the issues, you should follow the procedures outlined in The Least Burdensome Provisions: Concept and Principles: Guidance for Industry and FDA Staff.

 FDA believes that special controls, when combined with the general controls, will be sufficient to provide reasonable assurance of the safety and effectiveness of bone sonometers.
 Thus, a manufacturer who intends to market a device of this generic type must (1) conform to the general controls of the Federal Food, Drug, and Cosmetic Act (the Act), including the premarket notification requirements described in 21 CFR 807 Subpart E; (2) address the specific risks to health associated with bone sonometers identified in this guidance; and (3) obtain a substantial equivalence determination from FDA prior to marketing the device.
 (See also 21 CFR 807.85.)